jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

   the new `jenkins-x.yml` file, whose syntax resembles the Jenkinsfile declarative pipeline syntax.

 There are two interactive quick start commands.
-The older and presumably more reliable is:
+The older and presumably more stable is:
 ```
 jx create quickstart
 ```